 The American Federation of Teachers published this report in 2017 for educators, support staff and service providers who teach, mentor and help immigrant and refugee children.
 It has tools and resources to protect and prepare youth and families in the event of a raid by Immigration and Customs Enforcement (ICE).

 This issue brief, created by the Migration Policy Institute, examines how trauma affects children in immigrant families and what can be done to protect them, highlighting a number of culturally appropriate tactics that schools and educators can use.

-This toolkit is designed to help teachers, principals and other staff create welcoming schools for newcomers and their families, provide students with academic support to attain English language proficiency, and meet college- and career-readiness standards.
+This toolkit is designed to help teachers, principals, and other staff make schools welcoming for newcomers and their families, provide students with academic support to attain English language proficiency, and meet college- and career-readiness standards.